-Late in 2007 or early in 2008, when I was on a Nintendo fanboy forum called "Nintendofire", I stumbled across a video remix in a thread abou funny web videos, which was most certainly spoofing the episode "Mama Luigi" of the "Super Mario World" series, the last in the unholy triangle of cheesy cartoons based on the world's famous plumber.
+Late in 2007 or early in 2008, on a forum centered about Nintendo shennanigans, "Nintendofire", I stumbled across a video remix in a "funny videos"-thread, which was most certainly spoofing the episode "Mama Luigi" of the "Super Mario World" series, the last in the unholy triangle of cheesy cartoons based on the world's famous plumber.
 Was it possibly by WalrusGuy?
 Was it possibly "The only Mama Luigi poop anyone has ever made"?
 Whatever it was, it made me discover a plethora of such videos which eventually led me to discover a forum about videos remixes, "Youtube Poop Forum", later known as Youchewpoop and then just plain Youchew.
 Oh yeah, it died and came back briefly and then died again, but that's another story.

-On May 23th, 2008, I had found myself creating my Youtube channel on May 23th, 2008.
-My first videos were about ROM corruptions of a few games, unfortunately I deleted them sometime in 2008 or '09 and thus it's gone for good.
-Not everything on the internet stays forever.
-The genesis of a long "career" of video remixing has come in form of a short video remix with the nonsensical title "COMPLICATION OF EXPERIMENTAL SHIT (EXPERIMENTAL)", released in June 8.
-Now, even though I had a start in the middle of 2008, video remixing was not my main focus yet, as I spend time posting tons of noise, either demos of my old trash noise project or stuff from other bands/projects, mostly noise and noisecore as well.
+May 23th, 2008 marked the creation of my Youtube channel.
+My first videos were about ROM corruptions of a few games, unfortunately I deleted them sometime in 2008 or '09.
+Gone for good, but nothing on the internet stays forever.
+The genesis of my "career" of video remixing has come in form of a short video remix with the nonsensical title "COMPLICATION OF EXPERIMENTAL SHIT (EXPERIMENTAL)", released in June 8.
+Now, even though I had a start in the middle of 2008, video remixing was not my main focus yet, as I spend time posting tons of noise and noisecore, either demos of my old trash noise project or stuff from other bands/projects.
 It wasn't until the upcoming Summer of 2009 where I returned to creating visual art.

-When Summer was about to arrive, I discovered Sony Vegas, version 7, and I tried it out, but had some problems figuring out certain features, so I abandoned it for some time until I decided to pick it up again in July.
-I made more effort learning its functionality and thankfully came to fully appreciate it.
+When the hot season came knocking on the door, I discovered Sony Vegas, version 7, and I tried it out, but had some problems figuring out certain features, so I abandoned it for some time until I decided to pick it up again in July.
+I made more effort learning its functionalities and thankfully came to fully appreciate them.
 Since then, it's been my favorite choice.
 I did try other video editors like Adobe Premiere, but I was never too comfortable with them.
 Viva Las Vegas!

 And then what happened next was to be a change of my directions to the wonderful world of tennis remixing where one being would create a video remix and then pass it to someone else who would remix that remix, give it their own twist and then pass that back, and it would repeat a few more times until both call its quits.
 Look for my youtube playlists with "vs." in the title and then chronologically watch them videos to get an idea of how it's supposed to work.
 My first tennis match began in September 2009 and my partner was captainstewpid.

-Youchew When I discovered the forum dedicated to video remixing, and the biggest of all, it was still in its early stage, although a lot of interesting had happened on it already, like the first ever video tennis match between ConradSlater and Misscellaneous10, bunch of collabs (which are really compilations, but whatever), some e-drama and what not.
+Youchew When I discovered the forum dedicated to video remixing, and the biggest of all, it was still in its early stage, although a lot of interesting had happened on it already, like the first ever video tennis match between ConradSlater and Misscellaneous10, bunch of collabs (which are really compilations for the most part, but whatever), some e-drama and what not.
 After some time had passed, the forum switched to phpBB, changed its name to "YouchewPoop", and started looking much more neat.
 That was April 2008.
-Unfortunately, I didn't think of joining at that point due to shyness and low English skills.
-One and a half year had to pass until I felt ready to join 'em, but it's been long overdue, and I kinda regret having missed out on all the previous tennis tournaments and collaborations that I could've been involved with.
+Unfortunately, I didn't think of joining yet due to shyness and low English skills.
+One and a half year had to pass until I felt ready to do so, but it's been long overdue, and I kinda regret having missed out on all the previous tennis tournaments and collaborations that I could've been involved with.
 Kinda sad, but that's how it went.
 At least I got involved with what was later to come.

 I guess I could list the achievements that I got having been around, so here I go: